Rogator supports you with price and product research

-At Rogator, different scientific approaches from market research are applied in practice.
+At Rogator, different scientific approaches from online feedback are applied in practice.
 You also have access to the latest findings from the current pricing studies which Rogator conducts in cooperation with various partners.

 We select the pricing research model that best suits your product and your current information needs, such as different forms of conjoint analysis or pricing using the Van Westendorp method.

 We work with our proven and powerful software, which offers different modules and licensing models for various types of price research study.